Battle of Thiepval Ridge: German 1st Army

 The 7th Division near Courcelette had all three regiments forward, with a battalion each in the front, support and reserve lines.
 The front trenches next to the Albert–Bapaume road were lost quickly, while Infantry Regiment 72 (IR 72) in the centre held its ground and the right-hand regiment was pushed back slowly, having managed to ambush the Canadians by occupying Fabeck Graben (Fabeck Trench) in no man's land, which the British artillery planners had ignored, thinking that it was derelict.
 The Germans were quickly outflanked and the fifty survivors surrendered at 12:55 p.m.
 The Canadians pressed forward on both flanks and quickly overran Zollern Graben (Zollern Trench).
 By 1:30 p.m.
 IR 72 had both flanks in the air, when reinforcements from the support battalion made a defensive flank along the sunken part of the Courcelette–Miraumont road, south of Staufen Riegel (Stuff Trench) and the rest joined Reserve Infantry Regiment 393 on the left flank.

 At dusk the British artillery turned Zollern Graben into a moonscape, while British aircraft machine-gunned the trench from 150 ft.
 A Canadian attack was repulsed and a second attempt at midnight was stopped with the help of reinforcements.
-The Canadians had pressed forward on both flanks and got round either side of Zollern Graben and the east end of Hessen Weg, (Hessian Trench) which fell when the front and support battalions of IR 26 were annihilated, few soldiers making it back to Staufen Riegel, to hold the 1700 yd of the trench that the regiment was responsible for but they managed to stop the Canadian advance all afternoon, except for the loss of 200 yd of the trench near the Courcelette–Grandcourt road.
-After dark the 7th Division withdrew south to Staufen Riegel and east to cover Pys in the Below-Feste (Below Position).
+The Canadians had pressed forward on both flanks and got round either side of Zollern Graben and the east end of Hessen Weg, (Hessian Trench) which fell when the front and support battalions of IR 26 were annihilated.
+Few soldiers made it back to Staufen Riegel, to hold the 1700 yd of the trench that the regiment was responsible for but they managed to stop the Canadian advance all afternoon, except for the loss of 200 yd of the trench near the Courcelette–Grandcourt road.
+After dark the 7th Division withdrew south to Staufen Riegel and east to cover Pys in the Below-Feste (Below Fortification).